Instructions for Authors

 Your Manuscript Your Way

-The Applied Biology & Chemistry Journal (TABCJ) gives authors the freedom to submit their manuscript in the general standard format for consideration.
-Once the manuscript is accepted for publication after the peer review process, the authors will be indicated to format the manuscript within the template of the accepted manuscript
+The Applied Biology & Chemistry Journal (TABCJ) gives authors the freedom to submit their manuscripts in the general standard format for consideration.
+Once the manuscript is accepted for publication after the peer review process, the authors will be indicated to format the manuscript within the Template for Accepted Manuscript

 However, it is strongly recommended to prepare your manuscript according to the detailed guidelines given below.